 - We recommend a minimum number of 12 head to be considered a commercial herd.

-- Provide a copy of all goat/sheep identification numbers as required by Florida State Rule 5C-29
+- Provide a copy of the Premises ID and all goat/sheep identification numbers as required by Florida State Rule 5C-29.
+These must be obtained by January 1st and submitted with the application.

 - We recommend a minimum of 5 horses boarded to be a commercial stable.